rancher/convoy/README.md

 # Usage

+You can use our prepared container, or build and install it by yourself on the host.

+## Container

+Container is at yasker/rancher-volume at this moment.

 ## Build

+If you prefer build:

 1. Environment: Require Go environment, mercurial and libdevmapper-dev package.
 2. Install [thin-provisioning-tools](https://github.com/rancher/thin-provisioning-tools.git).
 It's a Rancher Labs maintained version of thin-provisioning-tools, ensure the compatibility of rancher-volume.